Principle and capacity of heat exchangers

 Flow rate

 By regulating the flow, the output of the exchanger can be increased or decreased.
 If the flow on both circuits is doubled, the transmitted power can be doubled.
 However, it cannot be increased beyond all limits.
 This is because pressure losses (heat exchanger resistance) increase with the square of the flow and it would be expensive to purchase and operate such a circulation pump.
 An investment in a circulating pump could exceed the price of the exchanger.
-In normal cases, it is therefore appropriate to design for flow rates of 1 to 3 m3/h and pressure losses of 20 to 40 kPa.
+In normal cases, it is therefore appropriate to design for flow rates of 1 to 3 m3/h and pressure losses of 20 kPa.

 Heat losses of plate exchanger